Ritually Fixed And Prepared Jewelry

 Charmed jewelry pieces in Hoodoo practice have origins dating back to ancient civilizations of Africa, where people make necklaces, bracelets, and anklets out of organic beads and other curious objects in their region.
 Beadwork has been an integral part of Central West African history from time immemorial.
 They function as a currency, possess authority, indicate wealth, serve as spiritual talismans, represent a connection to the deities or spirits, and form coded messages.

 Africans started with materials they used to find easily in nature, such as shells, woods, bones, seeds, stones, ivories, and pearls for various magical and spiritual representations.
 In the pre-colonial era, some kingdoms in Congo used beaded masks and crowns to acquire psychic abilities.
-Further north was the Yoruba and Fon people, who used strands of beads as emblems of their spirits.
-Some jewelry was also created as representations of ancestors and other entities facilitating communication with the spirit world.
+Further north were the Yoruba and Fon people, who used strands of beads as emblems of their spirits.
+Some jewelry was also created to represent ancestors and other entities, facilitating communication with the spirit world.
 Bamum people used jewelry made of cowrie shells like money, becoming a symbol of wealth.
-Krobo tribe was one of the main Ghanaian ethnic groups who had utilized glass African trade beads called Bodum beads within their culture.
+The Krobo tribe was one of the main Ghanaian ethnic groups that utilized glass African trade beads called Bodum beads in their culture.
 Old and valuable beads were often imbued with magical and medicinal powers and passed down through families as heirloom pieces.
 From Ewe to Aja to Akan tribes, all across West Africa, beaded jewelry had long held a sacred place in animist religions.
 The priesthoods of their indigenous spirituality used them in rituals, and they were often left at shrines as offerings to the spirits.

 Bodum beads.
 (Photo courtesy of Jack DeWitt)

 As time passed, they tried making different combinations; they began using gold and silver metals, red and pink corals, amber, copal, citrine, and even diamonds.
 During the colonial period, beads manufactured in Europe, such as millefiore and chevron beads, were used as mediums of exchange or payment for gold, salt, and slaves.
 The beads were worn for prestige and ceremonial purposes and occasionally buried with the dead.
 Nowadays, Africans use almost every material for their jewelry.
-Many traditional healers in Africa these days still wear native jewelry and beadworks as amulets which aid them in their divinatory and mediumship activities.
-In contrast, other people wear them as they believe they can provide them support in particular spiritual issues or areas of their life.
-Bead colors and types are usually chosen by the healer following the person's character or specific conditions or ailments that need to be addressed.
+Many traditional healers in Africa these days still wear native jewelry and beadworks as amulets, which aid them in their divinatory and mediumship activities.
+In contrast, other people wear them as they believe they can support them in particular spiritual issues or areas of their lives.
+Bead colors and types are usually chosen by the healer following the person's character or specific conditions or ailments that must be addressed.

 Charmed rings and earrings for rheumatism.
 (Photo courtesy of Newbell Niles Puckett Memorial Gift, Cleveland Public Library, Fine Arts and Special Collections Department)

 The said African tribes brought this custom of ritually fixing jewelry to America.
-The conjure workers set the jewelry made from lucky pieces, amulets, charms, and other materials that are popular in Hoodoo tradition to work for a specific condition.
+The conjure workers set jewelry made from lucky pieces, amulets, charms, and other materials prevalent in the Hoodoo tradition to work for a specific condition.

 In due course, different types of amulets emerged in the Hoodoo scene besides single-knot and multi-knot string amulets, such as root necklaces, animal bone necklaces, prayer bead necklaces, religious pendants and medallions, and silver coin jewelry.